Castell'Arquato

 - Pizzeria San Giorgio: An informal option just outside the historic centre, San Giorgio serves a variety of pizzas along with simple Italian dishes.
 The friendly atmosphere and convenient location make it a popular choice for families.
 Price guide: € (Budget-friendly)

-Castell'Arquato Gallery
+Castell'Arquato Photo Gallery

-Places close to Castell'Arquato
+Places Close to Castell'Arquato

 - Fiorenzuola d'Arda (approx. 10 km southeast of Castell'Arquato): A small town with a rich history, Fiorenzuola d'Arda is known for the Chiesa di San Francesco and its peaceful atmosphere.
 Visitors can explore the town’s quaint streets, visit the local churches, and enjoy the surrounding countryside, which offers excellent opportunities for walking and cycling.